AsherDoesTechs/AsherDoesTechs/README.md

 ### 🔁 Daily Quote

 <!--START_SECTION:quote-->
-> Life is what you make it.
-Always has been, always will be. — Eleanor Roosevelt
+> The world only exists in your eyes.
+You can make it as big or as small as you want. — F. Scott Fitzgerald
 <!--END_SECTION:quote-->